PeopleSoft: Oracle Corporation acquisition

 Beginning in 2003, Oracle began to maneuver for control of the PeopleSoft company.
-In June 2003, Oracle made a $13 billion bid in a hostile corporate takeover attempt.
+In June 2003, Oracle made a $13 billion bid in a hostile takeover attempt.
 In February 2004, Oracle decreased their bid to approximately $9.4 billion; this offer was also rejected by PeopleSoft's board of directors.
 Complicating Oracle's takeover attempt was PeopleSoft's poison pill, allowing their customers to potentially receive refunds of 2–5 times the amount they had paid in the case of a takeover.

 Later that month, the U.S. Department of Justice filed suit to block Oracle, on the grounds that the acquisition would break antitrust laws.
 In September 2004, the suit was rejected by a U.S. Federal judge, who found that the Justice Department had not proven its antitrust case.
 In October, the same decision was handed down by the European Commission.
 Although Oracle had reduced its offer to $7.7 billion in May, it again raised its bid in November to $9.4 billion.

 In December 2004, Oracle announced that it had signed a definitive merger agreement to acquire PeopleSoft for approximately $10.3 billion.
 A month after the acquisition of PeopleSoft, Oracle cut over half of PeopleSoft's workforce, laying off 6,000 of PeopleSoft's 11,000 employees.

 Oracle moved to capitalize on the perceived strong brand loyalty within the JD Edwards user community by rebranding former JD Edwards products.
 Thus PeopleSoft EnterpriseOne became JD Edwards EnterpriseOne and PeopleSoft World became JD Edwards World.

 Oracle announced in 2005 that Fusion Applications would combine the best aspects of the PeopleSoft, JD Edwards, and Oracle Applications and merge them into a new product suite.

-Oracle would later slow the release cadence for PeopleSoft applications, instead releasing "Feature Packs" to add functionality.
+The product was released in 2011.

 Post-Oracle acquisition

 Under Oracle, PeopleSoft offers different cloud-based software products, including Human Capital Management (HCM), Campus Solutions, Procurement and Supplier Management, Financial Management, and PeopleTools and Technology.

 In 2010, PeopleSoft released its In-Memory Project Discovery.
 It translated unstructured data into structured data, which then allowed users to analyze keywords and data in the Services Automation suite.
-It ran on Oracle’s Exalytics in-memory machine and Oracle Endeca Information Discovery enterprise data platform.
+It ran on Oracle's Exalytics in-memory machine and Oracle Endeca Information Discovery enterprise data platform.

 In 2015, Oracle PeopleSoft ERP (enterprise resource planning) was an on-premises system capable of running in Windows, Linux, UNIX, and IBM mainframe environments.
 In 2019, the Department of Foreign Affairs and Trade (DFAT) used the PeopleSoft Enterprise Human Resource platform for time and labor tracking, manager and employee self-service tools, and security.